Construction & Material

 Before using the answer

-2. Confirm whether you need gross area, net area, or ordered material.
+2. Confirm whether you need net or gross coverage.

-3. Add any practical overage after the core formula is complete.
+3. Add waste allowance only after the main formula is complete.

 FAQ